ace19-dev/tensorflow-speech-recognition-challenge/simple_audio_recognition/README.md

     - Have the time filter span all of time.
   - We limit the number of parameters
 - Must have a small memory footprint and low computational power.
-- Spectral representations of speech have strong correlations in time and frequency

 ## tuning point